entvex/NgrokGUI/README.md

 ### Installation

 1. Go to the [releases](https://github.com/entvex/NgrokGUI/releases) section.
-2. Download the lastest ngrokGUI.zip and unzip it a place were you would like to keep it.
+2. Download the latest NgrokGUI.zip and unzip it a place were you would like to keep it.
-3. Run the ngrokGUI.exe and follow the First Time Wizard on screen.
+3. Run the NgrokGUI.exe and follow the First Time Wizard on screen.

 <!-- USAGE EXAMPLES -->
 ## Usage